When looking at modern fashion & luxury retail complexities, robust integrated planning and analytics are needed for retailers to keep ahead…

 The CPG industry is no stranger to efficiency, with every operational activity being fine-tuned to deliver maximum output.
 But it’s not just the production lines where productivity is key; every CPG business process needs to be seamless throughout the supply chain, including the business planning activities which drive the business forward.

 Unlike agile new market entrants, planning in large-scale manufacturing companies is typically conducted with very little, or no, collaboration between departments.
 Each component part is produced independently from one another, the sales, marketing, HR, finance, and management teams sit outside of the factory floor, and demand is heavily driven by retailers.
 The result is a collection of disparate planning spreadsheets, sat in silos, which have been created without consideration of their impact on other areas of the business.

-Disruptive smaller players have neither the legacy systems or hierarchical levels to hold them back, enabling them to establish an efficient process from the outset, compared with incumbents who face the opposite issue.
+Disruptive smaller players have neither the legacy systems nor hierarchical levels to hold them back, enabling them to establish an efficient process from the outset, compared with incumbents who face the opposite issue.

-To overcome this challenge, many consumer packaged goods companies are turning to Integrated Business Planning (IBP) to create the collaboration and cohesion needed to drive efficiency and responsiveness throughout the supply chain.
+To overcome this challenge, many consumer packaged goods companies are turning to IBP to create the collaboration and cohesion needed to drive efficiency and responsiveness throughout the supply chain.